sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 ## Quantization

 We've improved single-core search throughput by ~50% at this point, but now we've hit a new bottleneck: memory usage.
-Our vectors 1536 dimensions.
+Our vectors are 1536 dimensions.
 With 4-byte elements, this comes out to 6KiB per vector, and we generate roughly a million vectors per GiB of code.
 That adds up quickly.
 We had a few customers come to us with some massive monorepos, and we wanted to reduce our memory usage so we can support those cases more cheaply.